 A substance in trees that holds the cellulose fibers together.
 It is removed during the production of some types of paper.

 Any artwork or type without continuous-tone gradations that can be photographed and reproduced without using a halftone screen.

 Also called a pica ruler or type gauge.
 Used to measure typography, and for copyfitting.

 A paper that emulates the look and texture of linen cloth.

 An expression of resolving power.
 A line pair is composed of a line and an adjacent space of the same width as the line.
 A detector capable of defining more line pairs per unit length than another has greater resolving power.
 The same can be said of an image displaying more discrete line pairs per unit length than another.
 Occasionally the term is simply expressed as lines

-A term expressing the proportional relationship of a desired response to the actual applied stimulus.
+A term expressing the proportional relationship of a desired response to the actually applied stimulus.

 Adjust tone reproduction factors to render a unit ratio (1:1) between the desired values and the final result.